Support Staff Basic Training

 • looking to break into television at the support-staff level, and

-Applicants with previous industry experience, especially those who have worked as production assistants, are preferred.
+Applicants with some previous industry experience, especially those who have worked as production assistants, are preferred.

 Application information